-With regard to the valuation of the local damage other than health, such as damage to buildings, dirt from clothing and monuments, reducing visibility, etc., the lack of local estimations makes it also usual the "transference" of WTP values obtained in other studies, which are expressed in a certain amount per unit change in the concentration of a particular pollutant, adjusted by differences in GDP per capita and WTP-income elasticity for environmental goods.
+The lack of local estimations on the valuation of the local damage other than health, such as damage to buildings, dirt on clothing and monuments and reduced visibility, among others, has likewise made customary the "transference" of WTP values obtained in other studies, which are expressed in a certain amount per unit change in the concentration of a particular pollutant, adjusted by differences in GDP per capita and WTP-income elasticity for environmental goods.

 In addition to local environmental impacts, the use of EP has effects on global climate change, which generates potential damages in the long run, although there is still great uncertainty about its scope and consequences.
-In spite of this, most studies adopt a global damage function used to derive a corresponding shadow price of marginal CO2 emissions, but with a wide range of values (Parry and Strand 2010).
-Based on a lower to central marginal damage cost per metric ton carbon, and taking into account CO2 emissions associated with each EP, it is possible to estimate the value of the global damage per unit of EP consumed.
+In spite of this, most studies adopt a global damage function used to derive a corresponding shadow price of marginal CO2 emissions, but with a wide range of values (Parry and Strand, 2010).
+Based on a lower to central marginal damage cost per metric ton of carbon, and taking into account CO2 emissions associated with each EP, it is possible to estimate the value of the global damage per unit of EP consumed.

-The aggregation of health, non-health and global damages allows estimating the magnitude of the environmental damages attributed to different EP (per unit of use) and activity sectors.
+The aggregation of health, non-health and global damages makes it possible to estimate the magnitude of the environmental damages attributed to different EP (per unit of use) and activity sectors.